Blue Heelers are fun-loving and hard-working. If you want to learn how to care for this beautiful breed, keep reading.

 Blue Heelers are relatively healthy dogs.
 However, they have been known to suffer from certain conditions such as hip dysplasia and vision problems.
 A responsible owner should also check their dog’s ears regularly to make sure that there is no dirt or wax buildup that may cause hearing loss.

-Do Blue Heelers bark frequently?
+Do Blue Heelers Bark a Lot?

 For the most part, a Blue Heeler is a fairly quiet dog when they are in the home.
 However, once they get outside or start to work on the cattle farms, they let their presence be known with a loud, and sometimes constant, bark.